 Influencer marketing is designed to tap into an existing community of engaged followers on social media.
 Influencers are considered experts in their niches and have built loyalty and trust from an audience you might be trying to reach.

 To get started with influencer marketing, you must first build your influencer marketing strategy and define what type of influencer you're targeting.
-Then, you'll want to create a criteria for your influencer to ensure they align with your strategy and budget.
+Then, you'll want to create criteria for your influencer to ensure they align with your strategy and budget.
 Factors to consider include their niche, the size of their audience, and their current metrics.

 From there, you can find influencers and reach out to them by: